 The pedestals on which the vases rest are made from keyaki, a hardwood tree grown in Japan, the wood of which is prized for its fine grain and durability.
 The pieces from which the pedestals are formed are two hundred years old, having been taken from a temple recently destroyed by an earthquake.
 The panels in the pedestals are carved from this wood and show seventy different specimens of flowers.

 This is where my friend stepped in.
-Who did said lovely vase end up in Spenger’s?
+How did said lovely vase end up in Spenger’s?
 If anybody noticed it among all the mounted fish and ship models and maritime memorabilia, I’m guessing they assumed it was a cheap knock-off from Chinatown.

 My friend had immersed himself – and I do mean immersed – himself in solving the mystery.
 He has well over a hundred hours invested in his research – newspaper morgues, diaries, library archives, and old photographs.
 He is near certain that he has cracked the case.
 I will let him tell the story when and if he wants to.